From Annual to Continuous: The Shift to Real-Time Performance Reviews and Why It Matters

 • Offer insights to gauge the overall employee performance

-• Assist in development and career planning of employees
+• Assist in the development and career planning of employees

 Concluding Words